Our family’s classic Spring Herb Egg Frittata recipe is made in 15 minutes. Made with fresh spring herbs, eggs, and prosciutto.

 How do I serve this frittata?

-We usually serve it with a side of whole grain bread or sourdough, but also a bowl of mixed salad greens will go along splendidly well.
+We usually serve it with a side of whole-grain bread or sourdough, but a bowl of mixed salad greens will go along splendidly well.

 Spring Herb Egg Frittata {Low-Carb, Gluten-Free}